Imagine ghost hunting an ENTIRE TOWN, in a single spooky night! That's just what happened on May 2019 in Antioch, Illinois with Hunt the Town™!

 The Haunted Freemasons of Antioch ~ Credit: The East Bay Times

 The final building was one the SIC team happened to stumble upon by sheer chance.
-While out seeking locations, Annley and Aaron of Supernatural Investigation Crew, noticed an empty building.
+While out seeking locations, Annley and Aaron of Supernatural Investigation Crew spotted an empty building.
 Aaron commented about the odd feeling he got just looking into the windows.
-Unable to engage the property since a new business moving into it, Annley and Aaron moved on.
-About a week later, they received a reply from a local business, Rustic & Reclaimed Market, responding to a SIC’s community engagement announcement.
-It would turn out that this business were the ones actually moving into the empty building.
-They were motivated to be involved in the ghost since, since they’ve been experiencing strange experiences during the renovation process.
-From this, SIC were happy to accept an invitation to bring the tour through!
+Unable to engage the property since a new business had moved into it, Annley and Aaron moved on.
+About a week later, however they received a reply from a local business, Rustic & Reclaimed Market, responding to an SIC community engagement announcement.
+It would turn out that this business was the one actually moving into the empty building.
+They were motivated to be involved in the ghost exploration because they had been experiencing strange experiences during the renovation process.
+From this, SIC was happy to accept an invitation to bring the tour through!

 The Haunted Rustic & Reclaimed Market ~ Credit: Rustic & Reclaimed Market FaceBook Page

 Here’s the scene at the rear of Bussie's Tavern after the fifth area bombing of a gambling house in 27 days in 1949.
 Though the "handbook" had seemingly closed, Sheriff Stanley M. Christian said that it had been sneaking bets.
 Antioch residents said that Chicago gang slot operator John (Blacky) Sullivan made his headquarters there.